 During my youth, my family owned and operated a very large monthly antique show.
 I befriended vendors that were committed to collecting and reselling so many interesting and wonderfully strange things.
 Of course, as an 8-year-old, I was a moth to a flame.
 The more curious the collection, the more interested I became.

 Back then, I came away with the idea that people actually decorated their homes with such oddities — including old circus posters (yes, clowns), to baseball cards (I had my own collection), taxidermy, marionettes, mannequins, movie posters, and scary baby dolls.
 It’s a small miracle that my affinity for creepy things didn’t translate directly into my decor. 🙂

 I took a gigantic leap of faith and built my very first home.

-This decision placed me smack-dab in the middle of a terrific neighborhood with excellent schools for my kids.
-But as you can see from the pictures, I lived in a builders-grade, all-white “gymnasium” for several years.
+As you can see from the pictures, I lived in a builders-grade, all-white “gymnasium” for several years.
 I had very little furniture and I had already exhausted my budget strictly on square footage expansion – which meant I sacrificed all the pretty upgrades.
 My new home lacked style and character (see how we transformed it here!)
 While I had long since abandoned the notion that creepy dolls would make good lawn ornaments, I was totally overwhelmed with the prospect of decorating my own home – and I had no idea how to find my decorating style.